 You start off with a blue circle that is small and located to the left of the screen.
 At the end state, your blue circle now looks sorta kinda like this:

-Based just on the information you have on what our smiley looks like in the start and end states, what can you tell is different?
+Based just on the information you have on what our blue circle looks like in the start and end states, what can you tell is different?

 One change is the position.
 Our blue circle starts off on the left side of the screen.
 It ends up on the right hand side.
 Another change is the size.
 Our circle goes from being small to being much larger.

 How do we make an animation out of this?
 If we were to just play the start and end states repeatedly, what you would see is something that just bounces from left to right very awkwardly.
 That is pretty turrible.
 Just turrible.
 What we need is a way to smooth things out between the start and end states.
 What we need is a healthy dose of interpolation.

 Right now, what we have are two discrete states in time.
 At the beginning, you have your start state.
 And the end, you have the end state.
 If you were to play this back, this wouldn't be an animation.
 In order to make an animation out of what we have, we need a smooth transition that creates all the intermediate states.
 This creation of the intermediate states is known as interpolation.